Folate, a crucial B vitamin, is essential for cell division, DNA synthesis, and the formation of red blood cells

 • Folate testing reveals the adequacy of dietary folate intake and helps diagnose malabsorption issues, which may show the risk of developing anemia.

-• It assists in evaluating the health of pregnant women and indicates the potential for birth defects in fetuses.
+• It assists in evaluating the health of pregnant women and indicates the potential congenital disabilities in fetuses.

-• Folate tests can diagnose conditions related to folate metabolism and measure the concentration of folate in serum or plasma.
+• Folate tests can diagnose conditions related to folate metabolism and measure the folate concentration in serum or plasma.

 • They aid in monitoring folate levels during treatment and evaluate the effectiveness of folate supplementation.

-• Folate testing can help in the assessment of overall nutritional status.
+• Folate testing can help assess overall nutritional status.

 • Folate tests provide insights into methylation processes